8th Annual John T. Irwin National Tournament of Senior State Champions

 • Who withdraws or is expelled from the tournament loses all rights to any prizes.

-• Whom the CTDI expels for violations of fair play shall have his/her case forwarded by the CTDI to the US Chess Ethics Committee for review.
-If the Ethics Committee finds that the player violated fair play, the player is subject to the full range of sanctions available to the Ethics Committee, including loss or suspension of US Chess membership and/or loss of the right to attend future national invitationals for state champions as deemed appropriate by the Ethics Committee.
+• Whom the CTDI expels for violations of fair play shall have the player’s case forwarded by the CTDI to the US Chess Ethics Committee for review.
+If the Ethics Committee finds that the player violated fair play, the player is subject to the full range of sanctions available to the Ethics Committee, including loss or suspension of US Chess membership and/or loss of the right to attend future national invitationals for state champions, as deemed appropriate by the Ethics Committee.
 The player has the right to appeal a sanction imposed in accordance with the timeline and procedures given to the player upon notification of the sanction.

-The tournament follows FIDE rules and is both FIDE-rated and US-Chess-rated.
 The time control is G90 +30: 90 minutes base time with a 30-second increment added after each move.
 Players should bring a chess clock that supports time increment.
 US Chess will provide boards, pieces, and scoresheets—but not clocks.
 Players are required to furnish a complete and legible scoresheet at the conclusion of each round.

 PRIZES